cdk8s-team/cdk8s/README.md

 AWS CDK constructs to define cloud-native applications that include both Kubernetes resources and other CDK constructs as first class citizens.

+Read [our blog](https://aws.amazon.com/blogs/containers/introducing-cdk-for-kubernetes/) or [watch our CNCF webinar](https://www.cncf.io/webinars/end-yaml-engineering-with-cdk8s/) to learn more and see a live demo of cdk8s in action.

 ## At a glance

 ![](./website/static/images/animation.gif)